In English

 3.8.Appliances

 Appliances prescribed by a doctor can have a limited reimbursement if they cannot be obtained for free from public health care (crutches etc.), leg braces, support hoses, support corsets and bodices can be reimbursed up to EUR 50 annually.
-Other personal appliances can be reimbursed to maximum amount of EUR 840, with the percentage of reimbursement being 50 %.
+Other personal aids can be reimbursed to maximum amount of EUR 840, with the percentage of reimbursement being 50 %.
 Gadgets such as blood pressure meters or blood sugar meters are not reimbursable.

 3.9.Travel costs